 Graduating from high school, college or graduate school is a major milestone and the culmination of years of hard work.
 Which is why it deserves to be celebrated.
-But with most graduation ceremonies cancelled due to COVID-19, your new grad might be feeling bummed out that this important moment won’t be commemorated in style.
-Enter these 14 virtual graduation party ideas that will recognize your kid’s tremendous achievement, while observing social distancing rules.
+But with many graduation ceremonies canceled or being done via Zoom due to COVID-19, your new grad might be feeling bummed out that this important moment won’t be commemorated in style.
+Enter these 17 virtual graduation party ideas that will recognize your kid’s tremendous achievement, while observing social distancing rules.
 Here’s how to maintain pomp under these strange circumstances.

 The easiest way to get everyone to show up for your virtual fete is to send the invite via email.
 That way, guests can simply click on the meeting link and copy and paste the password in order to join (email invites also have the added benefit of being automatically added to calendars so there’s no excuse for a no-show).
 Use an online design service like Paperless Post or Minted to create a digital invitation worthy of the occasion.
 Choose from fun graduation templates or customize your own by adding a photo of the guest of honor or some personal touches (like a pizza-themed invite to commemorate her favorite food).

-Guests may not be coming over to your house but you can still put a wow-worthy display on the table for the family.
-From baked mac-and-cheese bites to buffalo chicken meatballs, here are 50 easy finger food recipes the whole gang will love.
+Guests may not be coming over to your house, but you can still put a wow-worthy display on the table for the family.
+From baked mac-and-cheese bites to buffalo chicken meatballs, here are 55 easy finger food recipes the whole gang will love.
 If your teen isn’t into embracing his mom so much these days (they grow up so fast, don’t they?), whip up one of these comfort food dishes instead that’s basically a hug on a plate.
-Or, keep things extra simple by ordering in a selection of tasty dishes.
+Or keep things extra simple and support local businesses by ordering in a selection of tasty dishes.
 Whatever you do, just make sure some of your kid’s favorite foods are on offer.
 And here’s another fun idea: If your virtual guests will be joining you for the meal, ask that they make or order the same thing—taco night for everybody!

 From banners and tablecloths to paper fans and balloons, nothing says party like something colorful and shimmery.
 And don’t forget to let the neighbors know you have a graduate at home too.
 Because what better way to shout their success from the rooftops or you know, from your front yard, than with a giant sign telling the world how proud you are of them?
-Here are ten customizable graduation yard signs for the world to see (from a socially distanced, six-feet away).
+Here's a selection of customizable graduation yard signs for the world to see (from a socially distanced, six-feet away).

 And don’t stop there.
 Make your Zoom meeting feel less like a conference call by adding a fun virtual background to your party.
-We’re fans of these Disney magic backgrounds or these ones from some of our favorite Netflix shows (hello, To All the Boys I’ve Loved Before).
+We’re fans of these Disney magic backgrounds but you can also ask that everyone set their screen to a fun pic of the graduate herself.

-Having Oprah deliver her words of wisdom is great and all, but make your bash more personal by nominating someone (you, your partner, a grandparent or sibling) to give a speech for your new grad.
+Your kid’s virtual graduation ceremony will likely involve a commencement speech, but make your bash more personal by nominating someone (you, your partner, a grandparent or sibling) to give their own, personalized speech for your new grad.
 Think of this person as the emcee of the virtual event, someone to say a few inspirational words and maybe even ask other guests to do the same.
 Oh, and someone who will remind everyone to turn their mics off.